Sabuncuoğlu Şerafeddin: Medical Innovations

 Serafeddin Sabuncuoglu was one of the first to describe hydrocephalic drainage techniques in children.
-Hydrocephalus is the medical condition in which fluid builds up in the brain.
-The treatment of children and women were rarely found during this period as they were widely considered assets prior to the Renaissance period.
 However, Şerafeddin Sabuncuoğlu did not have specific descriptions and understanding of hydrocephalus.
-It was after 150 years from Şerafeddin Sabuncuoğlu's initial description and diagnosis that Marco Aurelio Severino would officially describe and classify this procedure. Şerafeddin Sabuncuoğlu was also the first to use an axial traction technique for spinal surgery.
+It was after 150 years from Şerafeddin Sabuncuoğlu's initial description and diagnosis that Marco Aurelio Severino would officially describe and classify this procedure.
 He also pioneered the usage of a wooden splint after hand surgery.
 An important observation that Şerafeddin Sabuncuoğlu made in Cerrahiyyet’u¨l Haniye was that a fast delivery of a baby can occur if the patient holds their breath and exerts a strong force.
 He recommended herbal drugs that would cause the patient to sneeze in order to exert a stronger force. Şerafeddin Sabuncuoğlu also describes complications that occur during pregnancy and how to prevent the death of the mother.
 His main techniques involve the insertion of a hook on a dead fetus to extract the baby out of the mother. Şerafeddin Sabuncuoğlu also suggested crushing the fetus’ skull with the “Mi dah” instrument if the hydrocephaly was causing the obstruction.